Philadelphia Personal Injury Lawyer Areas of Practice

 Bus accidents happen every day.
 Philadelphia residents have relied on me to handle numerous SEPTA bus accidents and school bus accidents since I began my practice in 1995.
 As the number of bus passengers has increased, so too has the percentage of bus accident injury lawsuits.

 Philadelphia Slip and Fall Lawyer Jeffrey Harlan Penneys protects the rights of personal injury victims throughout the Commonwealth of Pennsylvania.
-Jeff is an experienced Philadelphia personal injury lawyer providing free consultations for those injured by unsafe premises conditions.
-Call1-215-771-0430 (Cell) or 1-800-InjuryLaw (1-800-465-8795) for a free slip and fall accident consultation.
+Jeff is an experienced Philadelphia personal injury attorney providing free consultations for those injured by unsafe premises conditions.
+Call 1-215-771-0430 (Cell) or 1-800-InjuryLaw (1-800-465-8795) for a free slip and fall accident consultation.

 Losing a loved one in an accident or due to a medical error is absolutely heartbreaking.
 Knowing that your loved one’s death should have been prevented, or that it involved someone else’s negligence, can make the grieving process even more difficult.
 At the same time, many families struggle with losing a pillar of their household, especially if their loved one provided a source of income or other means of household support.